inkyblackness/chunkie/README.md

   <chunk-id>            The chunk identifier.
 Defaults to decimal, use "0x" as prefix for hexadecimal.
   --block=<block-id>    The block identifier.
 Defaults to decimal, use "0x" as prefix for hexadecimal. [default: 0]
 	--raw                 With this flag, the chunk will be exported without conversion to a common file format.
-	--pal=<palette-file>  For handling bitmaps, use this palette file to write color information --data-type=<id>      The type of the chunk to write.
+	--pal=<palette-file>  For handling bitmaps & models, use this palette file to write color information --data-type=<id>      The type of the chunk to write.
   <folder>              The path of the folder to use. [default: .]
 	<source-file>         The source file to import.